jschbrt/ccct/README.md

 ## Data Handling and Fromatting

 Data collected: Code submissions (Blockly JSON), timestamps, actions (play, skip, submit).
 Stored client-side, submitted to backend.
 Blockly JSON is converted to text prior to saving (e.g., "move forward"; "turn left").
-For scoring please refer to our OSF storage (https://osf.io/zebfw/).
+For scoring, please refer to the design and scoring specifications in our OSF storage (https://osf.io/zebfw/).

 ## Technical Information for Reuse